“Nobody was going to tell me I couldn’t do it because I was a woman.” – Jerrie Mock (November 22, 1925 – September 30, 2014)

 5. Mock’s nickname was “the flying housewife,” she was often seen at airports around the world, dressed in a blouse, skirt, high heels and pearls.

 6. At the time she set out to fly solo around the world, Jerrie had been a licensed pilot for only seven years, and had never flown farther than the Bahamas.

 7. Preparations for the flight were accelerated when Jerrie found out that another female pilot, Joan Merriman Smith, was planning a solo flight round-the-world, which created an unintended race to the finish.
 Spoiler alert: Jerrie won.

 8. When Jerrie landed in Saudi Arabia, soldiers searched the tiny plane looking for a man.
 When they didn’t find one, they gave her a well-deserved round of applause.

 9. In 2014, just a few months before her death, a bronze life-sized statue of Jerrie, by Renate Burgyan Fackler, was erected at the Port Columbus International Airport, OH.

 10. Jerrie wrote Three-Eight Charlie in 1970 about her solo world flight.
 The book was republished this year in celebration of the flight’s 50th anniversary.

 Despite the number of records Jerrie broke, few people know of the flight and its historical significance, but it should be noted that the lack of recognition is due in part to Jerrie’s desire to remain out of the spotlight.

-At the statue unveiling ceremony earlier this spring Jerrie said, “There were dozens of women who could have done what I did.
+At the statue unveiling ceremony Jerrie said, “There were dozens of women who could have done what I did.
 All I did was have some fun.”